 - Essential oils of choice – Essential oils will allow you to customize this recipe to your desired taste and flavor.
 The most important thing to do is to ensure that you are using a food-grade safe essential oil that is safe to consume orally and apply topically.
 For this recipe, I chose to use Bergamot essential oil for a mild flavor.
 You can also use floral oils like lavender essential oil.
 Peppermint essential oil is also a popular choice for a minty, cooling alternative.

-- Concentrate - like my CBD concentrate.
+- Concentrate – like my .
 Optional; see notes below.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.